AlehKalmenov/Lichess-Adjusted-Win-Rate/README.md

 then click on the opening book and you will see

-All of this has been made by chat gpt, all i did was just prompt
+All of the code was made by chat gpt